-''' init (command, args=[], timeout=30, maxread=60000, searchwindowsize=None, logfile=None, cwd=None, env=None, codepage=None, echo=True, interact=False, kwargs)
+''' init(command, args=[], timeout=30, maxread=60000, searchwindowsize=None, logfile=None, cwd=None, env=None, codepage=None, echo=True, interact=False, kwargs)

 This starts the given command in a child process.
 This does all the fork/exec type of stuff for a pty.
-This is called by init.
-If args is empty then command will be parsed (split on spaces) and args will be set to '''
+This is '''

-called by init.
-If args is empty then command will be parsed (split on spaparsed arguments.
+called by \\init\\.
+If args is empty then command will be parsed (split on spaces) and args will be set to parsed arguments.

-The pid and child_fd of this object get set by this method.
+The pid and child\fd of this object get set by this method.
 Note that it is difficult for this method to fail.
 You cannot detect if the child process cannot start.
 So the only way you can tell if the child process started or not is to try to read from the file descriptor.
 If you get EOF immediately then it means that the child is already dead.
 That may not necessarily be bad because you may haved spawned a child that performs some task; creates no stdout output; and then dies.